Internal medicine

 Routine Vaccinations (Age and conditions set by the government)

-• Influenza for seniors (65 years and older)
+• Influenza for the elderly (65 years and older)

-• HPV (girls in elementary school year 6 to high school year 1 equivalent)
+• HPV (girls equivalent to elementary school 6th grade to high school 1st grade)

 Municipal-specific subsidies

-Depending on your municipality of residence, subsidies may be available for shingles, mumps, HPV (men), etc. Our clinic supports various subsidies from Kita City, Itabashi City, and Toshima City.
+Depending on your municipality, subsidies may be available for shingles, mumps, HPV (male), etc. Our clinic supports various subsidies in Kita Ward, Itabashi Ward, and Toshima Ward.

 Check your municipality's website for subsidy details

-Subsidy amounts, eligible ages, and the necessity of vaccination coupons vary by municipality.
-Please check your municipality's website before your visit or consult with our front desk.
+The subsidy amount, eligible age, and whether a vaccination voucher is required vary by municipality.
+Please check your municipality's website before your visit, or consult our reception desk.

 Vaccination Process

-1. Appointment or walk-in: Walk-ins are possible without an appointment (inquire about stock availability is recommended)
+1. Appointment or Walk-in: Walk-ins are accepted (inquire about vaccine availability recommended)

-2. Reception/Questionnaire: Fill in medical history, allergies, medications, and possibility of pregnancy
+2. Registration/Medical Questionnaire: Fill in medical history, allergies, medications, and possibility of pregnancy

-4. Consent and vaccination: Intramuscular or subcutaneous injection (takes a few seconds)
+4. Consent Confirmation/Vaccination: Intramuscular or subcutaneous injection (completed in seconds)

-5. Post-vaccination observation: 15–30 minutes, health check in the clinic
+5. Post-vaccination Observation: 15-30 minutes, health check within the clinic

 Post-Vaccination Precautions